-IsDB also showed interest in strategic partnership within IFPA program.
-IsDB noted that IFPA would create favorable conditions for further development of domestic food industry and its export potential by attracting Islamic finance and investment, and strengthening international trade and economic cooperation in OIC states.
-Furthermore, parties agreed to hold joint events in 2020 (working groups, seminars and conferences) aimed at development of trade/investment and agro-industry of OIC countries.
+IsDB also showed interest in strategic partnerships within the IFPA program.
+IsDB noted that IFPA would create favorable conditions for further development of the domestic food industry and its export potential by attracting Islamic finance and investment, and strengthening international trade and economic cooperation in OIC states.
+Furthermore, parties agreed to hold joint events in 2020 (working groups, seminars, and conferences) aimed at the development of trade/investment and agro-industry of OIC countries.

-Sides elaborated on utilizing possibilities generated by ICD-ITFC-ICIEC synergy committee for agricultural development and food security.
-Other issues discussed include comprehensive support of halal trade in Central Asian region, and coordination of cooperation with international organizations and experience exchange in organization administration/ management.
+Sides elaborated on utilizing possibilities generated by the ICD-ITFC-ICIEC synergy committee for agricultural development and food security.
+Other issues discussed include comprehensive support of halal trade in the Central Asian region and coordination of cooperation with international organizations and experience exchange in organization administration/ management.
 IOFS and the IsDB technical assistance also spoke about the Grant in detail and agreed to conduct video conferences weekly.